bhauman/bhauman.github.com/drafts/inline-eval.md

 ;; eventually??
 (unlock-function :_something?_)

+;; start over?
+(reset)
 </pre></div>

 Don't forget that you can change the UI above.

 Some UI tweaks you can do:
 * create a `looki` function that calls `(display-html (look-html (look)))`
-* a new `movi` function that calls move and then `looki`
+* a new `movi` function that calls `move` and then `looki`
 * add the stack to `look-html`

 ### And end or maybe a beginning

 Thanks for taking the time to experience inline evaluation.

-The goal of this post was to bring you into a development experience and demonstrate the instant feedback that inline evaluation provides.
-To me inline evaluation is an abosolutely incredible development feature that keeps you present in the problem you are trying to solve.
+The goal of this post was to demonstrate the instant feedback that inline evaluation provides.
+This powerful development feature keeps you present in the problem you're trying to solve, maintaining your flow and concentration where it matters most - in your code.

-While the above examples are toy examples inside of a toy editor.
-This experience is very real.
-Many Clojure programmers experience this every day at real companies and get paid real salaries.
-We are talking about uses that range from intense data pipelines that power large big box store chains, to the delivery of data to video streaming UIs that you use every day, and the list of uses goes on and on from there.
+While these examples are simplified inside a toy editor, this experience is very real.
+Clojure programmers (and others who use similar evaluation capabilities) apply this technique daily in professional settings across diverse domains - from data pipelines powering major retail chains to video streaming services you likely use yourself.

-My argument here is not that Clojure is superior, my argument is that inline-eval is an incredible feature, that has yet to really manifest itself as a ubiquitous reality for computer programmers.
-This begs the question: why?
+My argument isn't that Clojure is superior to other languages, but rather that inline evaluation is an incredibly valuable feature that deserves wider adoption across programming environments.
+It raises an interesting question: why hasn't this powerful technique become ubiquitous in modern programming?

+Perhaps by experiencing it firsthand, you'll be inspired to seek out or build tools that provide this kind of immediate feedback in your own development work.